apache/airflow/docs/howto/use-alternative-secrets-backend.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This topic describes how to configure Airflow to use `Secret Manager <https://cloud.google.com/secret-manager/docs>`__ as a secret bakcned and how to manage secrets.
+This topic describes how to configure Airflow to use `Secret Manager <https://cloud.google.com/secret-manager/docs>`__ as a secret backend and how to manage secrets.

 Before you begin
 """"""""""""""""